tomfy/gtsimsrch/README.md

 ![compare pedigree, best alternative](ftr\_best\_alt\_vs\_pedigree.png "title")

-Of the 7066 pedigrees specifying both parents, 4748 have the best alternative the same as the pedigree, and of these, only 3 have FTR > 0.1.
+Of the 7066 pedigrees specifying both parents, 5315 have FTR <= 0.1.
+For all of these, the best alternative found by the search is at least as good (in terms of FTR) as the pedigree.
+For 4745 of these, the best alternative is the same, and for the other 570 it has a smaller FTR.
+Of the 1742 accessions whose pedigree has FTR > 0.1, there are 1309 with best alt.
+FTR <= 0.1, 433 with best alt.
+FTR > 0.1, and 9 with no alternative pedigree found (which happens if there are no sufficiently small hgmrs).
+Of the 6624 accessions with best alt.
+FTR <= 0.1, there are 1664 with at least one other alternative pedigree found with FTR <= 0.1.
+Of the 8105 accessions (after removing duplicates) there are 7066 with both parents specified in the pedigree file, and with genotypes for both of those parents.
+Of the 1039 other accessions (with one or both parents unspecified or lacking genotypes), there are 490 for which the search find a pair of parents with FTR <= 0.1.

 Finding likely parents if pedigrees are not available.
 In this case it is not necessary to specify  -alt 1  :